yann-ryan/edition_comparer/README.md

 You need to have a working MariaDB setup on your local machine already.

 - Clone (or download) this repository.
-- Set the correct username and password for the Maria DB server with the following:
+- Set the correct username and password for the Maria DB server by running these two lines in an R console or script:

 ```r
 Sys.setenv("DB_USER" = "<USER HERE>")